ThomasMBury/ewstools/README.md

 ## Contribution

-If you would like to be a contributor, please fork the repository and make a pull request!
-If you run into issues with the software, you can post them on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues).
+If you run have any suggestions or spot any bugs with the package, please post on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues)!
+I also welcome any contributions - please get in touch if you are interested, or submit a pull request if you are familiar with that process.